What plants are toxic to box turtles?

 All these insects are perfect foods for a turtle, and you may not be able to stop them from hunting.

-There are many plants which are safe for a box turtle enclosure.
+Many plants are safe for a box turtle enclosure.

-You will want to make sure any plant you pick is nontoxic for a turtle, as it may eat it on occasion.
+You will want to make sure any plant you pick is nontoxic for a turtle, as it may eat it occasionally.